BitDecoding: Unlocking Tensor Cores for Long-Context LLMs with Low-Bit KV Cache

-\paragraph{Global to Shared Memory} To efficiently manage quantization parameters, we introduce dedicated shared memory buffers for quantization paramenter $K_{pack}$ params ($K_p$) and $V_{pack}$ param ($V_p$), facilitating efficient tiling for memory copy.
+To efficiently manage quantization parameters, we introduce dedicated shared memory buffers for quantization paramenter $K_{pack}$ params ($K_p$) and $V_{pack}$ param ($V_p$), facilitating efficient tiling for memory copy.
 These buffers store \texttt{scale} and \texttt{zeros} in the \texttt{half2} format, allowing them to be loaded in a single instruction.